- Introduction

 The modules can be enabled and configured on the project_administration -> modules page.

-Add a module¶
+Add a custom module¶

 Module access¶